brimdata/zed/zql/docs/grouping/README.md

 # Grouping

-All [aggregate functions](../aggregate-functions/README.md) may be invoked with one or more _grouping_ options that partition the input stream into batches that are aggregated separately.
+ZQL includes _grouping_ options that partition the input stream into batches that are aggregated separately based on field values.
+Grouping is most often used with [aggregate functions](../aggregate-functions/README.md).
 If explicit grouping is not used, an aggregate function will operate over all events in the input stream.

 Below you will find details regarding the available grouping mechanisms and tips for their effective use.